 What is a Special Collection?

-The Open Library of Humanities (OLH) Special Collections are collections of articles published within the OLH journal dedicated to focussed research topics (see the journal’s homepage).
+Open Library of Humanities journal (OLHJ) Special Collections are collections of articles published within the OLHJ dedicated to focussed research topics (see the journal’s homepage).
 These function in a similar way to special issues of “traditional” journals, with two key differences:

 - Articles are published in a “rolling” format, meaning that each article is published as soon as it passes successfully through the double blind peer review process.

 - Whilst articles are collated within the Special Collection, which has its own dedicated URL, they also appear within the general issues of the Open Library of Humanities journal, drawing a wider and interdisciplinary humanities readership to the collection.

 In addition, OLH Special Collections are flexible with regards to the number of articles published within a particular collection.
 There is no upper limit to the number of articles that may be published within each collection and Guest Editors have full autonomy to make their own editorial decisions regarding which articles to accept.
 There are two routes to publishing a Special Collection with the OLH:

 - Editors draft a public Call for Articles (or CFP) and edit the submissions they receive.

 - Editors produce an invited-only collection of articles (often this results from a conference, workshop, or other academic collaboration).
 Articles will still need to pass through double blind peer review, but the collection is not open to contributors outside of those invited by the editors themselves.